marsen/Marsen.Node.Hexo/source/_posts/2016/aspdotnet_threadpool_and_redis.md

 `Resolution:`
 將所需要的資料分割成數個小片段 再分別取回
-Redis is optimized for a large number of small values, rather than a few large values.
+Redis is optimized for a large number of small values， rather than a few large values.
 The preferred solution is to break up your data into related smaller values.
 See here for details around why smaller values are recommended.
-Increase the size of your VM (for client and Redis Cache Server), to get higher bandwidth capabilities, reducing data transfer times for larger responses.
+Increase the size of your VM (for client and Redis Cache Server)， to get higher bandwidth capabilities，
+reducing data transfer times for larger responses.
 Note that getting more bandwidth on just the server or just on the client may not be enough.
 Measure your bandwidth usage and compare it to the capabilities of the size of VM you currently have.
 Increase the number of ConnectionMultiplexer objects you use and round-robin requests over different connections (e.g. use a connection pool).
-If you go this route, make sure that you don't create a brand new ConnectionMultiplexer for each request as the overhead of creating the new connection will kill your performance.
+If you go this route，make sure that you don't create a brand new ConnectionMultiplexer for each request as the overhead of creating the new connection will kill your performance.

+(fin)